shaaaaame/SuperBasicServer/README.md

 ## Run it!

-Great, now you're ready to load your model!
-Place your model (named `dogscats.pt`) under a new folder called `models` and then you should be able to run:
+Great, now you're *nearly* ready to load your model!**IMPORTANT: Place your model (named `dogscats.pt`) under a new folder called `models` at the root of your project** and then you should be able to run:

 `flask run`